Master

 Western Boxing

-Okinawan Shorin Ryu under Sensei Don Bitanga
+Okinawan Shorin Ryu

-Traditional Wing Chun Kung Fu under Grandmaster William Cheung (over 22 years)
+Traditional Wing Chun under Grandmaster William Cheung.

 In 2004, he was inducted into the Martial Arts Hall of Fame for Outstanding Achievement.
-That same year, while touring China, he trained inside the historic Shaolin Temple under the personal instruction of the Head Warrior Monk, receiving certification in a specialized Chan Wu (Zen & Wushu) internal training program.
-He was officially recognized and presented a certificate of attachment to Shaolin by the Venerable Head Abbot Shi Yongxin himself.
+During that same year, he trained inside the Shaolin Temple in China, completing an internal ChanWu (Zen & Wushu) program and receiving official recognition from Venerable Abbot Shi Yongxin.

-Silver Lifetime Achievement Award (2010) – United Fellowship of Martial Artists
+Silver Lifetime Achievement Award – United Fellowship of Martial Artists (2010)

 Wing Chun Master of the Year (2011)